port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

  - An admin token is required, rather than a group access token, to retrieve the `primary email addresses` of members.

 <b> Offering: GitLab Enterprise </b>
-- Enterprise users can retrieve the `primary email addresses` of members within their groups, provided the members are part of user accounts administered by an organization with [verified domains for groups](https://docs.gitlab.com/ee/user/enterprise_user/#verified-domains-for-groups).
+- Enterprise accounts can retrieve the `primary email addresses` of members within their groups, provided the members are part of user accounts administered by an organization with [verified domains for groups](https://docs.gitlab.com/ee/user/enterprise_user/#verified-domains-for-groups).
 For more information, see [limitations](https://docs.gitlab.com/ee/api/members.html#limitations).

 <b> Offering: Gitlab Free Plan </b>
 - The GitLab members must [set their public email](https://docs.gitlab.com/ee/user/profile/#set-your-public-email) on their account to retrieve the `public email address` of members.